llvm/llvm-project/llvm/docs/CodingStandards.rst

 The Python code within the LLVM repository should adhere to the formatting guidelines outlined in `PEP-8 <https://peps.python.org/pep-0008/>`_.

-For consistency and to limit churn, code should be automatically formatted with the `black <https://github.com/psf/black>`_ utility.
-Black allows changing the formatting rules based on major version.
+For consistency and to limit churn, code should be automatically formatted with the `black <https://github.com/psf/black>`_ utility with its default rules (e.g., avoid specifying ``--line-length`` even though it does not default to 80).
+The default rules can change between major versions of black.
 In order to avoid unnecessary churn in the formatting rules we currently use black version 23.x in LLVM.

+When contributing a patch unrelated to formatting, use the `darker
+<https://pypi.org/project/darker/>`_ utility with its default rules to format
+any changed Python code.
+Doing so should ensure the patch will pass the Python format checks in LLVM's pre-commit CI, which also uses darker.
+When contributing a patch specifically for reformatting Python files, use black, which currently only supports formatting entire files.

 Mechanical Source Issues
 ========================